Gohla/pie/tutorial/src/top_down/index.md

 * Extend `Context` with a way to for tasks to register file dependencies.
   * Implement file system utility functions in module `fs`.
   * Make `NonIncrementalContext` compatible with the extension to `Context`.
-* Implement an `IncrementalTopDownContext` that does incremental building.
+* Implement an `TopDownContext` that does incremental building.
   * Implement `Dependency` to represent dependencies.
   * Implement `Store` that keeps track of the dependency graph.
-* Write tests for `IncrementalTopDownContext` to confirm that it is sound and incremental.
+* Write tests for `TopDownContext` to confirm that it is sound and incremental.
   * Implement a `Tracker` that can track build events, so we can assert whether a task has executed or not to test incrementality.

 ## Adding File Dependencies